 - Any recent hate crimes, harassment, or violence targeting LGBTQ locals or travelers

 Based on that, honestly answer yourself whether you would feel safe and comfortable visiting the location as an out LGBTQ person.
-If there are high risks or limitations, then the choice should be made on organizing the Pride somewhere else.
+If there are high risks or limitations, then the choice should be made to organize the Pride somewhere else.

 Connect With Local LGBTQ Organizations

 Once you have decided on a destination, contact the local LGBTQ advocacy groups, community centers, Pride committees, or tourism boards.
-Say you’re a same-sex couple or a trans person planning to travel to the country for Pride and if they have any safety tips or advice for your trip.
+Say you’re a same-sex couple or a trans person planning to travel to the country for Pride.
+Ask if they have any safety tips or advice for your trip.

-Locals can share important information regarding their city and main attractions or, for example, share their list of friendly neighborhoods and gay-friendly places or draw attention to dangerous areas or situations.
+Locals can share important information regarding their city and main attractions.
+For example, they can share their list of friendly neighbourhoods and gay-friendly places.
+Or, they can draw attention to dangerous areas or situations.
 It can also be useful to connect with the local LGBT population to make your Pride event more personal and enjoyable.

 Book LGBTQ-Welcoming Accommodations

-If you are in a location where there are numerous hotels and rental properties, then try to book at hotels and rental properties that promote themselves as LGBTQ-friendly.
-Use resources such as the IGLTA’s hotel guide, World Rainbow Hotels, Purple Roofs and others.
+If you are in a location with numerous hotels and rental properties, try to book at hotels and rental properties that promote themselves as LGBTQ-friendly.
+Use resources such as the IGLTA’s hotel guide, World Rainbow Hotels, Purple Roofs, and others.

-Companies which are not specific to the LGBTQ community and have a reputation for being LGBTQ-friendly should be booked, if possible. g.
-Marriott, Hilton, and Accor).
-Make sure to contact the property via email or phone to check if they accept gay or homosexual guests.
+Companies not specific to the LGBTQ community but with a reputation for being LGBTQ-friendly should be booked if possible. (e.g. Marriott, Hilton, and Accor).
+Make sure to contact the property via email or phone.
+This allows you to check if they accept gay or homosexual guests.

 When renting an apartment or a room for a share, carefully check the people you are renting from.
 Read their bios and reviews to know if they are friendly or not.